EvanMockler/RecipeHub/index.md

 Users can upload photos, assign dietary categories, and browse the submissions of other members.
 A fluid semantic UI experience allows users to navigate throughout the application in just a few clicks of a mouse.

-RecipeHub is a node js webapp which is built using a Hapi server and Mongo database.
+RecipeHub is a node js webapp which is built using a Hapi server, Handlebars framework and Mongo database.
 Images are dynamically handled by an intuitive Cloudinary plugin.